 Find out more about our Schools ministry

-Bourofaye Christian School in Senegal and Sejong Global School in Korea provide safe, inspiring, Christian environments for children of missionaries, enabling their parents to fulfil their calling.
-Both schools foster a vital sense of belonging and community, in which children can learn and thrive.
-There is also a clear Christian ethos which underpins everything each school does.
+Bourofaye Christian School (BCS) in Senegal provides a safe, inspiring, Christian environment for children of missionaries, enabling their parents to fulfil their calling.
+The school fosters a vital sense of belonging and community, in which children can learn and thrive.
+There is also a clear Christian ethos which underpins everything the school does.

 We need you to get involved

-BCS and SGS are always interested in hearing from potential new staff members.
-Might God be calling you to Senegal or Korea?
+BCS is always interested in hearing from potential new staff members.
+Might God be calling you to Senegal?